ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 This page shows the modes that are currently supported.
 Each mode belongs to a modal *axis* determined by the operation it tracks and whether it is a past or future mode.
 The axes on this page are arranged with the least mode at the bottom and the greatest mode at the top.

 The type system supports *submoding*: values may move freely to greater modes (which typically restrict what can be done with those values) but not to lesser modes.
+Additionally, the type system knows that some types don't have interesting interactions with some modes.
+Such types are said to *mode cross* on those axes, which means values of these types may freely move in either direction on the axis.
+The sections for each axis below describe which types can mode cross on that axis.

 Each axis has a *legacy* mode, shown in bold.
 This is the "default" mode, and is chosen to make the modal type system backwards compatible with legacy OCaml